Codecademy/docs/content/cpp/concepts/user-input/terms/getline/getline.md

   - 'paths/computer-science'
 ---

-In C++, the `getline()` function gets the user's input up to a character and stores it to a variable.
-If the character, refered to as the delimiting character, is not specified, then the entire input will be stored.
+In C++, the `getline()` function gets the user's input up to a character and stores it in a variable.
+If the character, referred to as the delimiting character, is not specified, then the entire input will be stored.

 ## Syntax